stevewight/DuoKit/README.md

 ```

 There is additional information within each of these objects.
-I recommend digging through the above model objects to find all properties.
+I recommend digging through the above model objects to find all available properties.

+## License

+DuoKit is released under the MIT license.
+See LICENSE for details.